How to Add Lead Source and Attribute Marketing Revenue in Salesforce

 For example, let’s say you own a legal firm and decide to run a no win, no fee campaign in your local area.

-It’s fair to say that both the Facebook Ad and the offline event both played a part in that customer journey.
+It’s fair to say that each interaction and the offline event both played a part in that customer journey.

 However, most CRMs would only attribute this lead to one source.